ombori/grid-docs/apps/smart-fitting-room/adding-content.md

     - Duration that screen is idle without any interactions before it prompts the confirmation if customer is still in the room
       - If no response, it redirects the app back to Idle screen
   - **<ins>Timeout to auto-cancel "bring to me" request items (in seconds)</ins>**
-    - Duration before a newly added request in Tasks App is automatically canceled if no update done on the ticket
+    - Duration before a newly added request in Tasks App is automatically canceled if no update (moving ticket to "Preparing") was done on the ticket

 ---